jordonpapello-beep/chocolate-database/README.md

 ---
 ### Project Process:
-* The following will be a brief project description, **to view the step-by-step process that I took for this project, please view `RetailDBSM.sql` as it is highly detailed, and structured/written in chronological order.**
+* The following will be a brief project description, **to view the step-by-step process that I took for this project, please view `RetailDBMS.sql` as it is highly detailed, and structured/written in chronological order.**

 **1.)
 Finding the Data:** The data used in this project can be found here: